Pro-gram/Pro-gram-Linux-Logitech-G733-VolumeControlWheel-Daemon/README.md

-# Linux Logi-G733-Daemon-Audio-Wheel
+# ARCH Linux Logi-G733-Daemon-Audio-Wheel

-Linux daemon for restoring the Logitech G733 headset wheel as a system volume control.
+Arch Linux daemon for restoring the Logitech G733 headset wheel as a system volume control.

 ## What `install.sh` Does